A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Overview of Sato's homomorphisms

 \section{Overview of Sato's homomorphisms}

-In this section we give Sato's construction of his homomorphisms as well as review the relevant material on spin structures on manifolds.
+In this section, we review definitions of spin structures on manifolds, and Sato's construction of his homomorphisms.

-We fix an embedded disc $D \subset \Sigma_g$, and from now on we think of $\Mod_{g,1}$ as the group of orientation-preserving diffeomorphisms fixing $D$ pointwise, modulo isotopies through maps of the same form.
-We will also assume that all homology groups are taken with $\mathbb{Z}/2$ coefficients unless specified otherwise and abuse notation for maps induced by functoriality of homology.
-Sato's idea is to take the mapping torus $M_{\varphi} = \Sigma_g \times I / (x,1) \sim (\varphi(x) , 0)$ for $[\varphi] \in \Mod_{g,1}$ and analyze the spin structures on $M_{\varphi}$ induced by a given spin structure on $\Sigma_g$.
-We will begin the description by recalling equivalent definitions of a spin structure.
+We fix an embedded disc $D \subset \Sigma_g$, and think of $\Mod_{g,1}$ as the group of orientation--preserving diffeomorphisms fixing $D$ pointwise, modulo isotopies through maps of the same form.
+All homology groups are taken with coefficients in $\mathbb{Z}/2$ unless otherwise specified, and we use the same notation for a continuous map as its induced homomorphism on homology ($f=f_*$).
+Sato's idea is to take the mapping torus $M_{f} = I \times \Sigma_g / (1,x) \sim (0,f(x))$ for $[f] \in \Mod_{g,1}$ and analyze the spin structures on $M_{f}$ induced by a given spin structure on $\Sigma_g$.